AnthonyTornetta/Cosmos/guides/gameplay.md

 - `G` - Drop Item
 - `Tab` - View Quests
 - `M` - View Galaxy Map
-  - Use movement keys to scroll map
+  - Use movement keys to navigate the map
   - Use `Enter` to set/unset a waypoint (viewable when piloting a ship)
 - `X` - Place ship core (creates a ship you can build on, if you have a Ship Core in your inventory)
 - `Y` - Place station core (creates a station you can build on, if you have a Station Core in your inventory)